SNOW KING OBSERVATORY

 After Max C. Chapman Jr presented payment for Schematic Design, Jakub Galczynski stepped away from his existing architectural office to dedicate his full effort to advancing the observatory.
 During these formative years, Ryan Stanley, President of Snow King Mountain, and Chief Advisor Jeff Golightly played key roles in championing the broader Master Plan.
 Their efforts helped bring the proposal before the City of Jackson and the United States Forest Service, ultimately securing critical approvals that allowed the project to move forward years later.

 ( 2021 – 2024 ) .
-As the scope of the project expanded, Galczynski once again transitioned away from the architectural office and moved into an independent role dedicated to advancing Snow King Observatory.
-In this capacity, he was responsible for producing the construction document set and project managing, a body of work that later expanded to the observatory’s interior design.
-Galczynski led the design and drafting effort while coordinating with Farmer Payne Architects.
+As the scope of the project expanded, Galczynski transitioned out of the architectural office and moved into an independent role dedicated to advancing Snow King Observatory.
+In this capacity, he was responsible for producing all construction documents, project managing, and later expanded to the Interior Design.

 PROJECT TEAM